 Sometimes people need more detail about an idea than a statement or design covers.
 That detail comes out when you express your idea as a plan.

-Those sort of ideas usually need a plan.
+Those sort of ideas need more detail.

 Plans are longer versions of the idea statement and design (which are often part of the introduction to the idea plan).